 Facebook group promoting ALL of the members of the Small Business community in the Ulster County Region.
 A way to support local businesses who are modifying the way they operate and instituting digital options through this time.

 Resilience in a Box is based on best practices and designed to educate newcomers on business resilience.
 Small businesses are both highly vulnerable and can be without adequate resources to focus on preparedness actions.
 These resources will guide companies toward addressing preparedness issues while building in flexibility to handle potential business interruptions.

-Libraries are closed to support social distancing, the libraries offer a range of online resources from e-books and digital magazines to audiobooks, foreign language courses, and online classes in a wide rage of subjects from accounting to psychology to web development and even home-schooling.
+Libraries are now beginning to offer limited openings and curbside pickups.
+To see what your local library’s policies are check the MHLS.
+Libraries offer a range of online resources from e-books and digital magazines to audiobooks, foreign language courses, and online classes in a wide rage of subjects from accounting to psychology to web development and even home-schooling.
 Click here for listing.

 Virtual Tours & Treks

 A 360-degree tours of historical landmarks, museums, and cultural institutions from around the world at your fingertips.
 Discover artworks, historical information, cultural treasures, and stories from all around the world in a new way, and easily share with your friends.

 Explore virtual treks through Petra in Jordan, the Khumbu valleys at the base of Mt.
 Everest in Nepal, Angkor Wat in Cambodia, and the Pyramids of Giza in Egypt from the comfort of your home during quarantine